The Pursuit of Mediocrity

 Wednesday, April 19, 2006

 Sometimes wen you're driving around Chile extraordinary things happen.
 For example, a volcano erupts in your line of sight.
 This one went off as were driving back form the geysers pictured below.
 Apparently it hasn't blown for six years so our guide was understandably delighted.
-Frankly, so were we.

 This is Villarica, the volcano above Pucon, on our second attempt to climb it (the first having ended before it began with rain at 4am).
 Despite the cheery smile from JP we're on our way back down having not reached the summit again, this time due to high winds.
 We got about three quarters of the way up, where it was blowing a hearty gale, and the guides said it would get much worse further up.
 The tour company did take us all out for free breakfast, though.